LedgerHQ/exchange-sdk/README.md

 ## Testing

+Within the `examples` folder there are a few test live apps that can be used for testing.

+### Live App (WIP)

+Used to test multiple flows and utilities of the exchangeSDK.
+Can be run indepedently via the Wallet API Simulator or as a more true to life live app that can be loaded via the Ledger Wallet.

+More details can be found within the apps [README](./examples/live-app)

+### Custom Backend

 You can test your integration by setting a custom url for the backend called by this SDK.
 Instanciate the exchangeSDK this way: